ifetzer/RStudioForTeaching/README.md

 __Click on icon below to launch__

-Starting for the first time may take some time...
+Note: Starting for the first time may take some time...
+(3-4 min)

 - Virtual RStudio Environment